Pylons/pyramid/docs/narr/threadlocals.rst

 may receive a different value than another thread or process when that variable is "thread local".

-When a request is processed, :mod:`pyramid` makes two :term:`thread local` variables available to the application: a "registry" and a "request".
+When a request is processed, :app:`Pyramid` makes two :term:`thread local` variables available to the application: a "registry" and a "request".

-Why and How :mod:`pyramid` Uses Thread Local Variables
+Why and How :app:`Pyramid` Uses Thread Local Variables
 ---------------------------------------------------------

-How are thread locals beneficial to :mod:`pyramid` and application developers who use :mod:`pyramid`?
+How are thread locals beneficial to :app:`Pyramid` and application developers who use :app:`Pyramid`?
 Well, usually they're decidedly **not**.
 Using a global or a thread local variable in any application usually makes it a lot harder to understand for a casual reader.
 Use of a thread local or a global is usually just a way to avoid passing